go-rod/go-rod.github.io/context-and-timeout.md

 We use the `page.Context` to create a shallow clone of the `page`.
 Whenever we call the `cancel`, the operations triggered by the `pageWithCancel` will be canceled, it can be any operation, not just `MustNavigate`.

-This style not special for Rod, you can find similar APIs like [this one](https://golang.org/pkg/net/http/#Request.WithContext) in the standard library.
+This style is not special for Rod, you can find similar APIs like [Request.WithContext](https://golang.org/pkg/net/http/#Request.WithContext) in the standard library.

 Because `pageWithCancel` and `page` are independent to each other, operations triggered by `page` will not be affected by the cancellation: